Benign Prostatic Hyperplasia (BPH), is a common condition in men over the age of 50 years.

 What clinical data is available about the risks of the UroLift System?

-Several high-quality case series and randomized trials for UroLift system procedure have reported:
+Several high-quality case series and randomized trials for the UroLift system procedure have reported:

 - Urinary complications